 The test generally takes a maximum of 2.5 hours, depending on how many students are taking it.

 Students who can provide documentation of one of the following language certificates do not have to take the DAAD test and can submit a copy of their certificate together with their application.

-- UNIcert certificate, from Level III or higher
+- UNIcert certificate, Level III or IV

 - TOEFL Internet-based Test, at least 110 points

 - Cambridge Certificate of Proficiency A, B, C

 - Cambridge Certificate of Advanced English A or B